jaspreetcodes/whatsapp/README.md

 # Whatsapp Clone

-This is an individual project created by me from my two different GitHub accounts: jaspreetcodes and jaspreetchicmic.
+This is an individual project I created from two different GitHub accounts: jaspreetcodes and jaspreetchicmic.
 The latest correct code is present in the: sidebarLastMessage branch.
 - This web app allows users to register with verified emails, bypassing WhatsApp's contact list requirement.
 As it is developed individually within budget constraints, it can handle a limited number of user requests of 40,000 per day.
 - However, it ensures secure user authorization and offers features like one-on-one/group chats, profile updates, message notifications, and attachments, resembling WhatsApp's UI.